rhksdnr24/rhksdnr24/README.md

 <h4> Blog Posts </h4>
 <p>I enjoy studying and documenting my learnings.
-Here are some of the categories and posts I have written on my Tistory blog:</p>
+Here are some of the categories and posts I have written:</p>
 <table>
 🔗 Learn more about my work:
 <p>GitHub: https://github.com/rhksdnr24/rhksdnr24</p>